 Peer Mentors are here for you!
 Your mentor will be available to answer any questions that you may have regarding academics, spiritual life, or social life here at AU.
 Mentor Groups will be together throughout the entire Orientation process.
 They will participate in the Service Project together, sit through sessions together, share many meals together, visit Faculty Mentor homes, and much more.
 Peer Mentors are in charge of planning events and dinners for their group not only during orientation but throughout the whole year.
 Events may include game nights, going to AU CAB events together, movie marathons, trips to Indianapolis, or Deluxe Donuts runs.

 Yes.
 This class is required of all new students.
-When you register for classes, you will automatically be registered for this class.
-You will be in this class with the same people in your mentor group that you go through Orientation with.
+When you register for classes, you will automatically be enrolled in the First-Year Seminar.
+You will be in this class with the students from your Orientation mentor group.